sbl-sdsc/mcp-genelab/README.md

    Alternatively, you can manually edit the configuration file in Claude Desktop.
 Navigate to `Claude->Settings->Developer->Edit Config` to edit it.

    Below is an example of how to configure local and remote Neo4j endpoints.
+For remotely hosted Neo4j servers, update the url, username, and password.

    ```json
    {